-The top home insurance companies in Arizona
+The best home insurance companies in Arizona

-- Farmers: Farmers offers creative endorsements such as an eco-rebuild that pays for you to go green and a nice range of discounts including new home, claims-free and home safety.
+Farmers offers creative endorsements such as an eco-rebuild that pays for you to go green and a nice range of discounts including new home, claims-free and home safety.
 Farmers is a popular option among Arizona homeowners who want the best discounts.

 Average homeowners insurance cost in Arizona

 Because of the many choices you’ll make while planning your home insurance policy, your costs will be unique to you and your home.
-Initial quotes for a $300,000 home in Phoenix, with a $250,000 dwelling coverage, $187,500 in personal property coverage, and $100,000 in personal liability ranged from $101 to $134 a month.

 Home insurance coverage options in Arizona